The 5 Best AR-15s Under $1,000

 Those are my picks, what say you?

-Tom McHale is the author of the Insanely Practical Guides book series that guides new and experienced shooters alike in a fun, approachable, and practical way.
+Tom McHale is the of the Insanely Practical Guides book series that guides new and experienced shooters alike in a fun, approachable, and practical way.
 His books are available in print and eBook format on Amazon.

 The post The 5 Best AR-15s Under $1,000 appeared first on OutdoorHub.